BrainStormCenter/Psychometric/BoulderProcessing.md

 1. reorient/visualize (create a .mat file)
   * open the raw data with the 'display' button
   * put crosshair on AC and press 'Reorient'
-2. Art repair
+2. Art repair (I am not sure how to use this as of January 12, 2018)
-3. Slice Timine correction (output prefix = a)
+3. Slice Timing correction (output prefix = a)
+  *   slice acquisition order is interleaved but the
+  *   first slice acquired is slice #2; therefore the
+  *   correct spm specification is [2:2:42 1:2:42]
 4. INRIalign (creates: .mat, rp [movement], mean)
+  * choose the file with the prefix 'a'
   * Coregister and Reslice (this will provide the motion graphs)
   * sinc interpolation
   * create mean image only
-4. Normalize to epi template, spatial manipulation.
+4. Normalize to epi template (output prefix = 'w').
   * Use the SPM old normalize (estimate and write) routine
   * be sure to delete the original normalize module
   * Source image = mean images